H2O GUIDES & TAHOE WILDERNESS MEDICINE PRESENT

 The faculty from Tahoe Wilderness Medicine, LLC(TWM) will take your mountain medicine expertise to the next level by providing our winter wilderness medicine and rescue CME curriculum.
 This carefully crafted curriculum was designed by a team of emergency physicians, pre-hospital providers, mountain guides, avalanche professionals, ski patrollers, and SAR professionals.
 We (TWM) focus on the skills that will allow participants to apply their existing knowledge to a multitude of backcountry medical emergencies.
 While the guides will focus in terrain avalanches and other mountain skills, TWM will focus on patient assessment, extrication, management and evacuation in the winter wilderness environment.

-- Helicopter and guide instructors for seven days
+- Helicopter, guides and instructors for seven days

 - 7 nights lodging (based on double occupancy)